projectceladon/celadon-documentation/source/getting_started/on-vm.rst

         $ umount /dev/sdc

     .. note::
-        In the previous example, /dev/sdc is assigned to the USB flash drive.
+        In the previous example, assuming /dev/sdc is assigned to the USB flash drive.
 You may need to replace the drive names with the actual device node observed from the ``lsblk`` command.

 #.
-Download the helper script ``start_flash_usb.sh`` and edit the script with the the vendor ID and product ID for your USB flash drive observed from the previous step:
+Download the helper script ``start_flash_usb.sh`` and edit the script with the the vendor ID and product ID for your USB flash drive observed in the previous step:

     .. code-block:: bash

-        $ wget https://raw.githubusercontent.com/projectceladon/device-androidia-mixins/master/groups/device-specific/caas/start_flash_usb.sh  -O ~/aaas/start_flash_usb.sh
+        $ wget https://raw.githubusercontent.com/projectceladon/device-androidia-mixins/master/groups/device-specific/caas/start_flash_usb.sh  -O ~/caas/start_flash_usb.sh
+        $ chmod +x ~/caas/start_flash_usb.sh

     .. code-block:: none